Exhibition text by Stian Gabrielsen, written for the solo exhibition Parking & Transportation at Galleri LNM, Oslo (2019)

 The decreased significance of the art object’s material specificity for those who invest time or money in it resembles a state of crisis for the studio artist.
 When art’s value is determined by everything other than what goes on between the canvas and its viewer, it is (financially) prudent of the artist to spend his time on other activities than manipulating the surfaces of paintings.
 The overly deadpan and uninspired exhibition title Parking & Transportation indicates that Tehrani acknowledges the relative redundancy of painterly investment.
 It is as if these images can barely endure the bother of presentation, if they even notice that they are on view (for painting, the shipping crate is comparable to a robe or a pair of dungarees).
 With this resigned manner in mind, one could reasonably ask why Tehrani spends so much time covering the canvas with paint.
 It would be misconstrued to percieve of his anal-retentive methods as driven by fears of failing to convince either audience or market.
 Rather than performing an investment in painting’s social or economic fitness, Tehranis work-intensive procedures divert attention from the special occasion in the painting’s life – as constituted by its exhibition and ensuing dissemination – towards the sequence of fairly inconsequential actions and events that together add up to a recognizable, finished piece.
 Tehrani’s painting is first and foremost a bad habit, a detour, a dead end, waste of time, dithering, futile, invaluable, but nevertheless on show and for sale.

 Stian Gabrielsen (b.
 1982) is a writer and critic based in Oslo.
-He was previously editor for the Norwegian edition of Kunstkritikk and is now a regular contributor.
+He is currently editor of the Norwegian edition of Kunstkritikk.